-In all cases, the test is whether, as a matter of construction of the agency contract, the parties intended that the agent was entitled to be paid commission after termination.
-The older authorities held that there must be clear and unequivocal words to entitle the agent to such commission, but this has been doubted; it seems that the normal rules of the implication of terms into a contract must be applied.
+In all cases, the test is whether, as a matter of construction of the agency contract, the parties intended that the agent was entitled to be paid commission unequivocal words to entitle the agent to such commission, but this has been doubted; it seems that the normal rules of the implication of terms into a contract must be applied.
 Commission may be shared between the previous and the present commercial agent, if it is just and right in the circumstances.